abdulawalarif/securing_payment_card/README.md

 # Securing Payment App

-## This Flutter app provides a simple interface for displaying and toggling between two views: one for a secured card and another for an open card.
+## This Flutter and Dart project app provides a simple interface for displaying and toggling between two views: one for a secured card and another for an exposed card.

-## The app also demonstrates the use of Flutter Hooks for lifecycle awareness with opacity.
+## The app also demonstrates the use of Flutter Hooks for lifecycle management with opacity.

 ## Features

 * **Two Card Views:** The app has two tabs in the TabBar, one for a secured card and another for an open card.

-* **Lifecycle-Aware UI:** The secured card tab listens to app lifecycle changes to control the card's visibility.
+* **Lifecycle-Aware UI:** The secured card tab listens to app lifecycle changes to control the card's visibility and another tap dosent.
-* **Simple UI with Shadow Effects:** Both views display an image with shadow effects for a visually appealing UI.

 ## File stracture